yevgenybulochnik/ybs-next/README.md

 # YBS Next

-This project is a port of my current react-static website yevgenybulochnik.com
+This project is a port of my current react-static website yevgenybulochnik.com.
+This repo will serve as a test run for nextjs.